ahmet-dv/webdav/README.md

 ---

 This image is based on the [Apache HTTP Server] image.
-It can be used on any architecture that the httpd image supports.

 HTTPS is the only protocol enabled.
 Default authentication is Basic.